 Here’s a wonderful live performance of “Lift Every Voice,” arranged by musicologist Roland Carter (b.
 1942) and sung by the Winston Salem State University Choir in North Carolina, with Carter himself as conductor:

-I’d like to think Abraham Lincoln, James Weldon Johnson, and Martin Luther King Jr. would all agree with that well-earned round of applause.
+I’d like to think that James Weldon and John Rosamond Johnson would both agree with that well-earned round of applause.

-What wonderful words and poetical productions have you been studying in your homeschool this Orion Term? 😊
+What wonderful words and poetical productions have you and your students been studying in your homeschool this Orion Term? 😊

 ❡ Till earth and heaven ring: If a special line or turn of phrase happens to strike you in one of our weekly poems, just copy it onto your homeschool bulletin board for a few days and invite your students to speak it aloud — that’s all it takes to begin a new poetical friendship and learn a few lovely words that will stay with you for life. 🎵